5 Impactful Takeaways From the Life of Christopher Columbus

 In 1971 the US Congress officially designated Columbus Day Federal Holiday celebrated on the second Monday of October.

 Many people in the US only recognize Indigenous Peoples Day on the second Monday of October.
-It was first celebrated in
+It was first celebrated in 1989, when people renamed Columbus Day and honored Native Americans.

 We at 4OVER4.COM wish you a Happy Cristopher Columbus Day 2019 !
 Start shopping for your next promotional campaign NOW!